MALtUNEsmu/SUDO_KILLER/README.md

 > Very often, a sudo version might be vulnerable but some pre-requisites might be needed for a successful exploitation.

 > [!NOTE]
-> Providing password: If you need to input a password to run sudo -l then the script will not work if you don't provide a password with the argument -s.
+> Providing password: If a password is needed to run sudo -l then the script will not work if you don't provide a password with the argument -s.

 <a name="docker"></a>
-## Docker (Vulnerable testing environment)
+### Docker (Vulnerable testing environment)

 <p align="left">
     <img width="25%" src="https://github.com/TH3xACE/res/blob/main/SK/docker.gif" alt="-dockerlogo"/>